 Tobacco use, whether in cigarette, e-cigarette, pipe, cigar, or chew form greatly increases the risk of complications from surgery.
-If you use tobacco now is the time to quit.
-Your immune system, your circulation, your airways, and your lungs are damaged by tobacco use.
+If you are a smoker, now is the time to quit.
+Your immune system, your circulation, your airways, and your lungs are damaged by smoking.
+Smoking is the leading preventable cause of premature death in the United States.